 Choose PCB Trace Material Fit for Your Design

 PCB trace material plays a vital role in determining the current-carrying capacity.
-Low Resistivity (conductor resistance of unit cross-sectional area per unit length) materials such as silver, copper, and gold have a high current carrying capacities.
+Low-resistivity materials, such as silver, copper, and gold, have high current-carrying capacities.
 Copper (Cu) is the widely used PCB trace material that provides the best performance per cost.
 Gold or Silver plated copper traces are used in high-frequency digital signal processing PCBs.
 Gold is plated to avoid corrosion of copper traces.

 The following chart provides the resistivity of materials that are used in electronic manufacturing.